 With the exception of the perennials, change out the ornamental veggies each year and experiment with combinations that are most pleasing to your eye.
-An added bonus, crop rotation helps keep the garden and soil healthy.
+As an added bonus, crop rotation helps keep the garden and soil healthy.
 Depending upon the vegetable, you can also change out crops seasonally.
-As one plant dies back, replant with a cool season vegetable.
+As one plant dies back, replant with a cool-season vegetable.
 Include edible flowers that can be tucked in here and there.

 Lastly, keep the garden in good shape.
 Remove any weeds and crop detritus and keep plants pruned and deadheaded.
 The goal, after all, is to integrate the vegetable plants and herbs in such a way that they are simply seen as ornamental.
 Maintaining a neat and sanitary ornamental garden will also cut back on the incidence of disease and encourage you to get out there and harvest some of these edible ornamental beauties.